Pampa Energia SA (PAM) CEO Gustavo Mariani on Q4 2019 Results - Earnings Call Transcript

 Unidentified Analyst

 Just one question regarding the oil and gas business.
-You already show a very good production in terms of natural gas, maybe from some works made on the year and also in 2019.
+You already show a very good production in terms of natural gas, maybe from some works made on Mangrullo over the year and also in 2019.
 What's your expectation on production for the CR?
 Is your expecting also reduce some level of CapEx?

 Gustavo Mariani

+Yes, that was the natural decline of production for the year going forward.
+The situation in the industry is that all the players are in the same situation that we are.
 So that nobody is drilling new wells.
 And although we don't expect a major impact this winter, it will certainly have a high-impact on 2021 if this situation is not reversed.
 So we hope that the authorities -- yes.
 I know that they are aware of this situation.
 They understand that now total production in Argentina, more than 50% comes from unconventional production, which, as you know, declines much more quickly than conventional production.
-So with no new investments in the industry, the local production of natural gas sooner or later will start to decline at a higher rates that have been -- have declined in the past when we faced this problem back -- I don't know, 2000 -- yes, 10 years ago.
-So I hope that that we are not going to -- we're not going to repeat exactly the same problem, and I hope that the authorities react as soon as possible.
-But that's as much as I can tell you.
-And we have -- I said a very uncertain scenario.
+So with no new investments in the industry, the local production of natural gas sooner or later will start to decline at a higher rates that have been -- have declined in the past when we faced this problem back -- I don't know, 2000...

 Operator